 (a) by the issue or transfer to the issuing company of equity shares in the other company, or

 (b) by the cancellation of any such shares not held by the issuing company.

-(2) If the equity shares in the issuing company allotted in pursuance of the arrangement in consideration for the acquisition
+(2) If the equity shares in the issuing company allotted in pursuance of the arrangement in consideration for